tlentz/elm-fancy-table/README.md

 elm package install tlentz/elm-fancy-table
 ```

+## Description
+An elm package for an html table that has additional features such as:
+* Resizing columns
+* Reordering columns
+* Hiding/Showing columns

 ## Usage

 The `FancyTable.init` function creates a default Fancy Table which an empty list of headers, an empty list of rows, and both resizeColumns and reorderColumns set to True.